 The Top 10 Healthiest Breakfast Cereals?
-There are better options on that list than this one and the next one.
+There are better options on that list than this cereal.

-Finally, Messy Monkeys.
-This cereal can be found in the health food aisle, but I had a hard to finding it, not all supermarkets stock it.
+Ah, the Messy Monkeys brand.
+Kids go nuts for the marketing.
+This cereal can be found in the health food aisle and not all supermarkets stock it.
 Which isn’t a bad thing as it has just scraped into this list.

 It hits my top limit for sugar content with 15g in 100g.
 This one has slightly less sodium than the Arnold’s Farm (above) but a little less fibre.
 These are a good option if want to have a ‘treat’ cereal as a topper for your plain cereal sometimes or if other family members insist of offering your child sweet cereals.
 They’re much, much better than Coco Pops but not as good as the other options in this list.

 The ingredients include chickpea flour and fibre, which gives a little dose of protein too.
 This is a good thing, but I’d rather they weren’t another shaped novel cereal made from a mish-mash of flours.
 We don’t really need protein from cereal, we need a dose of wholegrains.